yakomaxa/load_fcz_PyMOL/README.md

 # Advanced usage
 If defining this function in the importing.py of (core of) PyMOL, it allows loading fcz files when launching PyMOL.
-Example importing.py is available from this repo, but **be vary careful** to replace your original importing.py by this beucase there may be version differences.
+Example importing.py is available from this repo, but **be very careful** to replace your original importing.py by this beucase there may be version differences.

 ## How to modify your importing py